Rational Emotive Behavior Therapy (REBT)

 Saying something like I “shouldn’t be cut off, because I could’ve died just now [B],” when having been cut off on a roadway (A), I suspect you may feel scared, anxious, irritated, angry, or all of these emotions (C).
 You may also feel your heart pounding, legs going numb, head becoming hot, or shoulders tensing (C).

-Also worth noting is that behavior, which some people refer to as actions, can serve as a Consequence, too.
+Also worth noting is that behavior, which some people refer to as actions, can serve as a Consequence.
 Let’s say fear (C) was the initial feeling you experienced, perhaps even without much forethought.
 After all, you were startled.

-Following the thought about how you “shouldn’t be cut off [B],” your secondary emotion manifested as anger (C).
-This is a self-disturbed Consequence fueled by a maladaptive cognition.
+Following the Belief about how you “shouldn’t be cut off [B],” your secondary emotion manifested as anger (C).
+This is a self-disturbed Consequence fueled by a maladaptive Belief.

 Perhaps that anger (C) is the most significant emotion you experienced.
 Your heartrate is accelerating to the point where your chest begins to hurt (C).
 You then step on the accelerator and weave in and out of traffic to catch the person who cut you off (C).

 This actually happens, as some people ruminate over more self-disturbing cognitions (B) regarding how they’ll teach other motorists a lesson.
-It’s called road rage (C)—anger plus behavior—and it’s all Consequence.
+It’s called road rage (C)—anger plus behavior—and it’s largely Consequence-based.

 However, it isn’t that someone cut you off on a roadway (A) that led to you emotive, sensory, and behavioral experience (C).
 Remember your A-B-C’s.

-Suddenly being startled (A) leads to telling yourself that your life is in danger due to someone having violated your SMO belief (B), and because of this unhelpful Belief you generate aggressive behavior (C) while disturbing yourself into a angry experience (C).
+Suddenly being startled (A) leads to telling yourself that your life is in danger due to someone having violated your ought-type Belief, and because of this unhelpful Belief you generate aggressive behavior (C) while disturbing yourself into a angry experience (C).

 Goal – Once the A-B-C order of operations is established in session, I find if helpful to discuss what goals a client has regarding the presenting problem.